La Francophonie in Canada

 - Flags of La Francophonie

-- Facts about the Canadian Francophonie
+- Some Facts on the Canadian Francophonie

 - 2022 Survey on the Official Language Minority Population from Statistics Canada